Glossary of Mining Terminology

 Cuddy - A weighted tram, to counterbalance a loaded tub and pull up the empty tub.

-Cut - A groove excavated in the coal face in preparation for blasting.
+Cut - A groove excavated in the material face in preparation for blasting.

 Datal - Day wage work, minimum wage.